Études (Debussy): Free forms

 Thus, "what captures our attention is the pursuit of this purity, this elemental version, impossible to simplify further, a pursuit achieved through duplication and transcending the barrier of distances across the work.
-The search for the clear line through the progressive pruning of ornaments, the superfluous, the “useless,” is indeed often, in Debussy, the raison d’être of duplication".
+The search for the clear line through the progressive pruning of ornaments, the superfluous, the "useless", is indeed often, in Debussy, the raison d'être of duplication".

-This concern for freedom comes with some exceptions to the “ABA’” structure: according to Pierre Boulez, "in most of the Études, the form is created as it unfolds".
+This concern for freedom comes with some exceptions to the A–B– structure: according to Pierre Boulez, "in most of the Études, the form is created as it unfolds".
 Far from any repetition, these pieces work with a "material in constant evolution".
-In the étude Pour les accords, "the return of the toccata is initiated by a transition of 22 measures (106-127)".
-Above all, the étude Pour les quartes is entirely composed in "contrasts between a permanent shadow and fleeting bursts of light (mes.74, 77, 79)".
-Guy Sacre notes that this étude "merely preludes, constantly changing tempo: twenty-three times in four pages!".
+In the étude Pour les accords, "the return of the toccata is initiated by a transition of 22 measures (106–127)".
+Above all, the étude Pour les quartes is entirely composed in "contrasts between a permanent shadow and fleeting bursts of light (mes.
+74, 77, 79)".
+Guy Sacre notes that this étude "merely preludes, constantly changing tempo: twenty-three times in four pages!"

-Drawing a connection between the Études, the Préludes, and the notion of impromptu, Vladimir Jankélévitch observes that "this continually initial character of the improvised work is recognizable at every step in Debussy: for example, the étude Pour les quartes, a capricious and inconstant poem-prelude with changing speeds, is a sort of perpetual preface that keeps us in suspense, waiting for something unknown — but the rhapsody of fourths expires without the announcement being fulfilled":
+Drawing a connection between the Études, the Préludes, and the notion of impromptu, Vladimir Jankélévitch observes that "this continually initial character of the improvised work is recognizable at every step in Debussy: for example, the étude Pour les quartes, a capricious and inconstant poem-prelude with changing speeds, is a sort of perpetual preface that keeps us in suspense, waiting for something unknown – but the rhapsody of fourths expires without the announcement being fulfilled":